University Laboratory High School (Urbana, Illinois): Chess

-The school's chess team has won the IHSA's team chess tournament seven times (1978, 1979, 1986, 1991, 1992, 1994, and 2009) and has been runner-up three times (1976, 1980, 1989).
+The school's chess team has won the IHSA's team chess tournament seven times (1978, 1979, 1986, 1991, 1992, 1994, and 2009), and has been runner-up three times (1976, 1980, 1989).
 They came in second in the US National Championship in 1978 on a tiebreak.
 Members of that team included Thomas Krause, Robert Sah, Mark Zvilius, Jonathan Atkin, and Steven Schran.
 The team was coached by David Sprenkle, a Uni alum and ranked chess master.
 Currently, the school has no competitive chess program.

 Toshiba ExploraVision

 Since the competition's inception, students at the school frequently participate in Toshiba ExploraVision, a science competition where students submit projects imagining theoretical inventions for the future.
-Under Biology teacher David Stone, ten teams placed placed first in the regional competition and of those, five have gone on to place first nationally (1996, 1997, 2009, 2010, and 2016) and one placed second (1998).
+Under Biology teacher David Stone, ten teams placed first in the regional competition and of those, five went on to place first nationally (1996, 1997, 2009, 2010, and 2016) and one placed second (1998).
+Stone's last team, May Yang and Maher Adoni (both class of 2021), placed first at regionals in 2019.
 Under Biology teacher Cynthia Smyser (class of 1992), one team has placed second nationally (2020).
 Lawrence Zhao and Dina Hashash of the class of 2022 also placed first nationally in the competition before coming to Uni in 2017.

 Academic teams

 Uni High has several academic teams that compete each year and typically place highly in their respective competitions.
 These include Science Olympiad, Scholastic Bowl, WYSE Academic Challenge, Japan Bowl, and various math competitions.

 The Uni High Scholastic Bowl team has qualified for the IHSA State Competition in four consecutive years, placing 4th in 2014 and 1st in 2015 in Class A before being bumped to Class AA and finishing 2nd in 2017.
 Throughout the season, which roughly runs from September to March, the team participates in a variety of tournaments and competitions.
 The program was started as a club in 2013 by Bruce Li and members of the Class of 2015, who then secured sponsorship from the school's administration to begin competing as a team in the 2013-2014 season.
 Uni has since grown into one of the strongest teams in the state, winning the NAQT State Championship in 2018 and the IHSA Class AA State Championship in 2019.
 In 2019, Uni placed second at the National Academic Quiz Tournaments High School Championship and third at the Partnership for Academic Competition Excellence National Scholastic Championship.
+In 2023, Uni won the IHSA Class A State Championship.

 Tim Cho (class of 2019), member and leader of the Scholastic Bowl team, competed on Teen Jeopardy in 2018 and returned for the Reunion Tournament in 2023.